#1

 1) Are these full games, albeit smaller and simpler ones?
 Like 2D games?

-Yeah, if your Xbox or hard drive gets fried, you can download them again on a new Xbox 360 with your previous Gamertag.3) Can you keep the games forever?
+Yeah, if your Xbox or hard drive gets fried, you can download them again on a new Xbox 360 with your previous Gamertag.

 Hells yeah, Geometry Wars, Smash TV, Gauntlet, Zuma, Bejeweled, in fact, everything on there.
-I just bought Hardwood Hearts too, not sure why, it's nice and relaxing to play Hearts against randoms for a while before kipping off.4) I tend to like retro games, are there some decent retro styled and old fashioned titles up for grabs?
+I just bought Hardwood Hearts too, not sure why, it's nice and relaxing to play Hearts against randoms for a while before kipping off.

-Not sure - they let many people release titles though, especially geared towards smaller developers.5) Has anyone heard anything about MS wanting to release public dev kits to create XLA games?
-Otherwise, who makes these titles?
+Not sure - they let many people release titles though, especially geared towards smaller developers.

-Not particularly, just get a 360 and see it all for yourself.6) Anything else that needs to be known?
+Not particularly, just get a 360 and see it all for yourself.

 And by 'someone' I mean 'someone I know'.
 Gauntlet can easily end in (literal) tears if you're not considerate to other players.